William-Harmer/simplewarden/README.md

 # SimpleWarden
-> **Status:** Ongoing - project just started.
+> **Status:** In Development

 SimpleWarden combines [Bitwarden](https://bitwarden.com/) and [SimpleLogin](https://simplelogin.io/) to ensure that email aliases stored on both platforms are always synced across both services.

+## Complete Features
+- **Alias Comparison:** Compares aliases from both services and identifies mismatched aliases.
+- **Interactive Console:** A command-line interface that enables users to list aliases from both services, compare them to identify discrepancies, and manage the Bitwarden vault (lock, unlock, sync, check status).
+This initial implementation represents the foundation for future enhancements.

+## Ongoing Features
+- **Interactive Console Enhancements:** Currently developing additional features and functionality for the interactive console.

 ## Upcoming Features
-- **Alias Syncing:** Automatically compare and sync email aliases between Bitwarden and SimpleLogin.
-- **Alias Audit Report:** Generate a summary of missing, outdated, or mismatched aliases.
-- **Two-Way Updates:** Option to update Bitwarden entries from SimpleLogin or vice versa.
-- **Command-Line Interface (CLI):** Interact with SimpleWarden directly from the terminal for quick checks and sync operations.
-- **Interactive Setup:** Guided setup to link your SimpleLogin and Bitwarden vault securely.
+- **Interactive Setup:** Guided setup process to securely link SimpleLogin and Bitwarden vaults.
-- **Logging & Reports:** Create local logs or export alias audit results for review.
+- **Graphical User Interface:** A GUI implementation to provide an alternative to command-line interaction.
+- **Alias Creation:** Ability to create aliases from SimpleWarden itself, which are then synced to both services.

-More ideas and improvements will be added as development continues.
+Additional features and improvements will be added as development progresses.